 One of the Company's goals is to maximize the revenue of each asset in its region.
 With the proper market analysis of comparative information, the Company has been able to negotiate lease rates that achieve its desired rate of return.

-At March 31, 2021, occupancy is 99.1% (September 30, 2020 - 95.7%).
+At June 30, 2021, the nine month period occupancy is 99.1% (September 30, 2020 - 95.7%).

 AVERAGE ANNUAL LEASE RATES